 What you might not know is that your chronic fatigue and your symptoms of brain fog, chronic pain, anxiety, depression) are related to your thyroid function but more specifically to unique pattern of thyroid markers that don’t normal show up on a routine thyroid test such as TSH and FT4.

-If You have Chronic Fatigue Syndrome- You Need These Three Tests
+If You have Chronic Fatigue Syndrome- You Need These Three Tests at a minimum.

 Suspect a Thyroid Problem?
 Take My Thyroid Quiz